-Cars can be thirsty things, so being able to save a few quid on its liquid refreshment, is a bonus.
+Cars can be expensive and thirsty things, from car tax to fuel it helps to be able to save a few quid on its liquid refreshment, is a bonus, with the added benefit of a frozen fuel duty.
 Plus, being thrifty on fuel makes for good bragging rights, after all, who actually wants to be seen spending money on something as mundane as petrol and diesel?
 And if you do have a diesel, then you might be feeling an extra pinch with the news that some areas are slapping on additional charges especially for you – aren’t you lucky.
 So, we thought we’d share some of our top tips for keeping down the cost of fuel – here goes:

 1) Watch your weight – your car’s, that is.
 The heavier your car is, the harder it has to work to move, using more fuel as it does.
 So, travel light and only pack what you need.

 2) Pump it up – under-inflated tyres means more resistance when your car’s moving, this puts a greater strain on your engine, which makes your car even thirstier.
 Keep tyres in tip top shape – filling up on air is free, filling up your tank, is not.

 3) Be a smooth operator – cars are designed to be driven, not lurch awkwardly because you have no clutch control, brake too hard and accelerate aggressively.
 The smoother you drive, the better your fuel consumption will be.